Sarth-dev/Netfilx/README.md

 ## 📺 Netflix Clone – Streaming UI with Next.js

-A fully responsive **Netflix-inspired streaming homepage**, built using **Next.js** and **Tailwind CSS**.
+A fully responsive Netflix-inspired streaming homepage, built using Next.js and Tailwind CSS.
 This project showcases a modern user interface with a functional sign-in flow, email capture, and responsive design — just like the real Netflix landing page.

+✨ For now, you can watch the trailer for free — no login required!

 ---